-Not sure why more emphasis isn’t put on access, but I’ll spend some time on it today.
-Understand though that this emphasis is not just something pulled out of the clouds.
-Instead it has come from months of thought and research – courtesy of client environments, enterprise incident handling cases and our own honey pots.
+I’m not sure why more emphasis isn’t put on access in website security discussions, but I’ll spend some time on it today.
+Understand that this emphasis is not just something pulled out of the clouds.
+Instead, it has come from months of thought and research – courtesy of client environments, enterprise incident handling cases, and our own honey pots.

-For some reason, what I have gathered, is that website owners, in their minds, think they are really ingenious.
+For some reason, what I’ve gathered is that website owners, in their minds, think they are really ingenious.
 We think that what we know, no one else knows; the harsh reality is that’s so far from the truth.
-The are also those that buy into the idea that information security is an absolute, if only it were.
-Website owners have to learn to set their expectations, the InfoSec domain is about risk reduction.
+There are also those that buy into the idea that information security is an absolute – if only it were.
+Website owners have to learn to set appropriate expectations.
+The information security domain is about risk reduction.
 That is the first thing to understand.

 While software vulnerabilities are a real threat, without tangible evidence, I am willing to bet that access is gaining ground on software vulnerabilities more than most realize.
 Still working on evidence to support this.
 A good thing to remember is that as a product becomes more secure, and the attack vectors decrease, access only increases in importance.

 It’s probably important to outline what we consider to be access, so here is what I’m talking about: